 Immerse yourselves in it.

 Pray over it’s texts, it’s words, it’s demands, it’s implications.

-Take a risk: Ask Jesus to help you apply it to your own heart and situations.
+Ask Him to help you apply it to your own heart and situations.

 As the Christmas Gospel proclaims Our Emmanuel, “God with us.”

 Experience His Spirit, quietly and steadfastly at work within you.

 You will find such a balm is healing for the soul.

 Do any of us ever really get past this?